caseda/com.nodon/README.md

 Unfortunately I can not synchronize this in the settings automatically.
 It will be resend to the device on app (re)start, or you can do it manually in the settings.

+**Sequences:**
+Sequence's buttons can be separated by a comma ( , ) or a semicolon ( ; ).
+The buttons/switches themselves are in number, ranging from 1 to 4, going from left to right, top to bottom respectively.

 ### Change Log:
+**2.0.1:**
+Octan Remote, Soft Remote and Wall Switch:
+- Add (software based) sequence support.
+- Add 1x trigger for the "held down" scene (5x per second was already there).

 **2.0.0:**
 - Rewrite to SDKv2